 Low-Fat Starbucks Banana Walnut Bread

-I go to Starbucks about once a week but, I don’t always go for the coffee.
-I am totally addicted to their Banana Walnut Bread.
-I could eat a piece for breakfast everyday but, I know that is not a healthy choice and I am all about getting myself healthier these days.
+I go to Starbucks about once a week, but I don’t always go for the coffee because I am totally addicted to their Banana Walnut Bread.
+It’s seriously amazing and I could eat a piece for breakfast every day, but I know that is not a healthy choice.
+Getting healthy is a daily goal I’m working on these days.

-I found a recipe someone had posted online.
-It was on a Starbucks card and the the blogger said her mom had gone that morning and the store was giving away free Banana Walnut Bread Recipe Cards.
-I had to try it and was surprised that it tasted exactly like the original.
-I knew I had to make a lower calorie version of it so I could eat it with a clear conscience.
-I made a few substitutions and it was perfect.
-I finally have a low fat Starbucks Banana Walnut Bread Recipe I can eat without the guilt.
+I found a recipe someone posted online and it was printed on a Starbucks card.
+The blogger said her mom had gone to Starbucks that morning and the store was giving away free Banana Walnut Bread Recipe Cards.
+I had to try it and was surprised that it tasted exactly like the original banana bread.
+That made me think about making a lower-calorie version of it so I could eat it with a clear conscience.
+After I made a few substitutions it was perfect.
+Now I finally have a low-fat Starbucks Banana Walnut Bread Recipe I can eat without the guilt.

 Low-Fat Starbucks Banana Walnut Bread Recipe

 This recipe is great for muffins and it is easy to make 12 equal serving that are 5 WW points each.
 If you want the original recipe click here.

 I got the brown tulip baking cups here.
 I love the way it gives my muffins that fresh from the bakery feel.

 - 1/4 tsp salt

 - 1 egg